tsnl/qy/doc/001-Pitch1.md

 object of the form `struct { VirtualTable* vtab; Content content; }` where `vtab` is common for all objects and `content` is type-dependent.
 Monomorphs can be optimized by pre-computing all `vtab` lookups, but this does not eliminate the `vtab` field.
-Each `vtab` instance is implemented as a hash-table keyed by interned symbols.
+Each `vtab` instance is implemented as an array lookup table.
+Offsets are determined at compile-time.

-When a field or method is accessed in a `record` type, we resolve the field by invoking a method from the virtual-table.
-This field lookup can be performed at compile-time, so the hash-map lookup is guaranteed to be elided.

-When a field or method is accesed in a `union` type, the type-checker ensures that all disjunctand types have the accessed field or method at compile-time.
-At run-time, we perform dynamic dispatch, looking up the specific field or method's function using the virtual table.
-Any typing information about arguments and return types is also broadcast to all fields and methods of disjunctands.
-This technique is used for operator overloading too.

 By default, each record instance is allocated in a box and is aliased on assignment.
 To support automatic unboxing for immutable/readonly slots, we need